-Hoy’s Koppie is a historical contour hiking path with panoramic views of Hermanus, the Fernkloof Mountains, and Walker Bay.
+Hoy’s Koppie is a historical contour hiking path with sweeping panoramic views of Hermanus, the Fernkloof Mountains, and Walker Bay.
 It sticks up like a big bump near the main part of the Hermanus business district.
 The rock outcroppings are stunning and “because of the koppie’s orientation”, different varieties of fynbos grow on either side.

 Klip Kop Cave